 • Payload Capacity: Designed to carry CanSat and Spaceplane payloads.

-• Function: Provides ground support and a control center.
+• Function: Provides ground support and a control center for vehicles.

 • Purpose: Receives telemetry information from launches.